Navpreet-code/SCT_WD_1/README.md

 # 🌐 SkillCraft Task 1 – Responsive Landing Page (SCT_WD_1)

-✅ This project is developed as part of my Web Development Internship at [SkillCraft Technology].
+✅ This project is developed as part of my Web Development Internship at SkillCraft Technology.
 It showcases my ability to build a fully responsive, animated, and modern landing page using front-end technologies.

 ---